Considerations for Colorado Health Providers and Telehealth Services

 Check the Foreign Jurisdiction’s Laws.

 While Colorado generally permits intrastate telehealth (see, e.g., Colorado Medical Board (CMB) Policy 40-27, Colorado State Board of Psychologist Examiners (CPB) Policy 30-1 and Colorado Board of Licensed Professional Counselor’s (CLPCB) Policy 30-1).
 The problem is, however, many states do not currently permit the practice of telehealth across state lines absent licensure in both the provider’s home state and the state where the patient is located.
 See, e.g., CMB Policy 40-27 (the practice of telehealth occurs “where the patient is located at the time telehealth technologies are used.”).
 Therefore, if a Colorado-based medical or mental health professional seeks to provide healthcare services to a patient in a separate state, it is critical the provider first determines the applicable telehealth laws of the foreign jurisdiction.
-Importantly, a violation of another state’s healthcare practice and licensure laws will likely constitute a violation of care Colorado standards potentially leading to licensure penalties regardless if Colorado permits the practice in state.
+Importantly, a violation of another state’s healthcare practice and licensure laws will likely constitute a violation of Colorado standards thus threatening Colorado licensure penalties regardless if Colorado permits the practice in state.

 Additional Telehealth Practice Considerations.